AbdelRahmanRahal/Lensys/README.md

 1. Clone or download this repository.
 2. Open up Google Chrome and click on the extensions icon.
 3. Click on `Manage extensions`.
+4. On the top right corner, activate `Developer mode` if it's not already activated.
-4. On the top left corner, click on `Load unpacked`.
+5. On the top left corner, click on `Load unpacked`.
-5. Navigate to where you downloaded Lensys and click on the folder named `src` and click `open folder`.
+6. Navigate to where you downloaded Lensys and click on the folder named `src` and click `open folder`.

 Done.
 Now, you should be ready to use Lensys.